The EDGE Language: Extended General Einsums for Graph Algorithms: Preliminaries

 Fibers with empty leaf values do not appear in the fibertree.
 For example, in Figure~\ref{fig:fibertree-a} the fiber $m=2$ in $A$ is empty.
 Likewise, the $M$ fiber at $k=1$ is also empty and thus does not appear in the fibertree representation (see swizzled representation in Figure~\ref{fig:fibertree-a}).
 Additionally, the \emph{position} of a tensor value is its ordering in a zero-based numbering of the tensor's non-zero values, under a specific rank order.
 For example, the value at coordinate $(1, 2)$ of tensor $A$, in Figure~\ref{fig:uncompressed}, has a position of 2, when following an $M$-major \emph{rank order} ($k$ varies faster than $m$).

 A \emph{point} refers to a specific location in a tensor, identified by its coordinate tuple.
-For example, point $(k=0, n=1)$ in $B$ (Figure~\ref{fig:uncompressed}) contains the data value of $2$.
-Point $(k=0, m=0)$ in $B$ contains the data value of $0$.
+For example, point $(k=0,n=1)$ in $B$ (Figure~\ref{fig:uncompressed}) contains the data value of $2$.
+Point $(k=0,n=0)$ in $B$ contains the data value of $0$.
 A \emph{region} refers to a set of points in a tensor.
-For example, the region of $(k=0, m=:)$ refers to the entire $k=0$ fiber.
-The region of $(:)$ refers to the points of the entire tensor.
+For example, the region $(k=0,n=:)$ refers to the entire $k=0$ fiber.
+The region $(:)$ refers to the points of the entire tensor.
 Thus, a point is a specific instance of a region.

+A tensor has both a \emph{coordinate space} and a \emph{data space}.
+Informally, the coordinate space is the set of possible points in the tensor, while the data space is the set of values the tensor may contain at those points.
+We use these notions informally in this section.
+In \edge{}, this abstraction is extended to support richer data types and user-defined computations over tensor values. \S~\ref{sec:sets} defines these concepts precisely using set-theoretic semantics, including the treatment of tensor values, empties, and user-defined data types.

-A tensor creates a \emph{tensor data space}, which is the space spanned by all possible points in a tensor.
-The $Z$ tensor has a tensor data space of $[0, M) \times [0, N)$, consisting of all possible $(m, n)$ tuple points, where $m$ and $n$ can each range from $[0, M)$ and $[0, N)$.
-For brevity, we drop the range when describing the tensor data space; thus, $Z$ has a tensor data space of $M \times N$.
-Likewise, $A$ and $B$ have tensor data spaces of $M \times K$ and $N \times K$, respectively.
-A \emph{projection} into the tensor data space retrieves the corresponding value at a given point or region in the tensor.
+The $Z$ tensor has a coordinate space of $[0, M) \times [0, N)$, consisting of all possible $(m,n)$ tuple points, where $m$ and $n$ can each range over $[0,M)$ and $[0,N)$.
+For brevity, we drop the range when describing coordinate spaces; thus, $Z$ has coordinate space $M \times N$.
+Likewise, $A$ and $B$ have coordinate spaces of $M \times K$ and $K \times N$, respectively.
+A \emph{projection} into a tensor maps a point or region in the coordinate space to the corresponding value in the tensor's data space.

 We have found this abstraction useful in describing transformations on tensors, such as partitioning, without worrying about the format-specific implementations for those transformations~\cite{Odemuyiwa:2023:ASD, Nayak:2023:TDF, Hsu:2023:SAM}.
 Table~\ref{tab:terms} summarizes some key tensor terminology.